Shashank1grd/Intelligent-Chat-Box/README.md

 # The number of people in the project:
 In this project three members and this is my acadmic project and my role in this project is developer.
-'''Role: The skills of developers that should be involved depends a bit on your case.
-If you don’t want to integrate any external services you might even create a bot with a developer.
-If you’re planning to connect with other service it is recommended to have at least someone that is familiar with JavaScript.

-Skill: The Developer is able to use the extracted entities to push that data into other systems and the other way around.
-When you want your bot to be future-proof you will need someone that can work with JavaScript.
-As most chatbot pilots start small you might want to look for a developer that is able to work in small and flexible teams.'''

 # Amount of time it took for the project:
 We took approx one month to complete this project.